 Risk Actions

 For every potential cause of a risk, a control needs to be identified.
 Where controls do not exist an action will be created to reduce the likelihood of occurrence of the risk.
-The PAC will decide on the course of action to be taken for the identified risks and delegate these accordingly.
-All actions will have a clear owner who is accountable for them with a defined target date.
+The PAC will decide on the course of action to be taken for the identified risk(s) and delegate these accordingly.
+All actions will have an assigned owner who is accountable for them with a defined target date.
 The PAFA will support the PAC to monitor and update the actions within the Risk Register and will therefore liaise with all parties and owners of actions.
-The PAFA will update the actions either monthly for high risks or quarterly for low risks and feedback to the PAC.
-Any actions incomplete will be subject to scrutiny from the PAC.
+The PAFA will update the actions either monthly for high risks or quarterly for low risks and inform the PAC.
+Any actions incomplete will be subject to regular scrutiny from the PAC.

 Risks are also deemed to have a control opinion.
-This is based on a green, amber, red system based on the levels of control in place.
-As actions are implemented and controls established the control opinion should reflect this.
+This is based on a green, amber, red system predicated on the levels of control in place.
+As actions are implemented and levels of control established the control opinion should reflect this.

 Risk Progress Report